exercism/ruby/README.md

 If not, you will need to [implement a new generator](#implementing-a-generator)

-Generated exercises depend on the [the shared metadata][x-common], which must be cloned to the same directory that contains your clone of the xruby repository:
+Generated exercises depend on the [the shared metadata][x-common], which must be cloned to the same directory that contains your clone of the ruby repository:

 ```
 tree -L 1 ~/code/exercism
 ├── x-common
-└── xruby
+└── ruby
 ```

 #### Regenerating a Test Suite

-From within the xruby directory, run the following command:
+From within the ruby directory, run the following command:

     bin/generate <slug>